AI Compliance for Regulated Financial Institutions

 What the law requires

 COM(2025) 836 proposed extending Annex III obligations to December 2027, but as of March 2026 it has not been adopted.
-Even if it passes, it extends the window — it does not remove the obligation.
-For organisations facing investor due diligence or procurement requirements, your commercial deadline exists regardless.
+Even if it passes, it extends the window, it does not remove the obligation.
+Commercial deadlines from investors and procurement exist regardless.

 COM(2025) 836 · Current deadline: Aug 2026